pabloariasal/pabloariasal.github.io/_posts/2018-11-25-python-descriptors.md

 The setter decorator, for example, receives the decorated `fset` as argument and constructs a new property object by passing it to its constructor.
 Note, however, that existing functions in `self` (`fget` or `del`) are also propagated to the new object.
 This is exactly what decorators are all about, they receive some object, add some stuff to it (in this case `fset`) and return it.

-# Conclusion

- I discovered that a lot of python's functionality relies in the descriptor protocol: `@staticmethod`, `@classmethod` are implemented as non-data descriptors.
-Even normal methods are!

-*aurepa* might not be the successor of *pacaur* and I might not become the man that Spyhawk once was, but at least this journey has given me, and you, a glimpse of an obscure python feature I didn't know existed.
-Maybe that cold December night wasn't that tragic after all.
+*aurepa* might not be the successor of *pacaur* and I might not become the man that Spyhawk once was, but at least this journey has given me, and you, a glimpse of an obscure python feature I didn't know existed but use every day.
+Maybe that cold December night wasn't that tragic after all, like some ying and yang kind of thing.